yxyu613/ai-agent-book-projects/week2/attention_visualization/README.md

 - The manifest keeps track of the last 50 trajectories
 - Trajectories persist between sessions
 - The frontend automatically discovers new trajectories via the manifest
+- Both `agent.py` and `main.py` can be run multiple times to generate different trajectories